This is a Seasonal, Full-time position.Category: Technical

 Today, located in a village of 1000 in rural Huron County, the Blyth Centre for the Arts is a year-round centre of cultural activity for southwestern Ontario.

-To apply, please email resume and cover letter to Artistic Director Gil Garratt,
+To apply, please submit cover letter and resume by email to Artistic Director Gil Garratt at .

 The Blyth Festival is currently searching for a candidate to fill the seasonal position of Technical Director for the 2019 summer season.
 The contract will start in mid-April and mid-August.

 In 2019, the Blyth Festival will produce a repertory season of four Canadian plays (2 world premieres), one stand-alone production, and our annual Young Company project, as well as present two shows in our studio space.